Cougar to Joseph: “Let’s have sex”

-Author Stephen M. Miller says that in all of the Bible only Joseph and his mother Rachel are described “with the Hebrew words that amount to drop-dead gorgeous” (A Visual Walk Through Genesis, page 153).
+In all of the Bible only Joseph and his mother Rachel are described with the Hebrew words that amount to “drop-dead gorgeous.”
 Joseph’s youth and good looks are apparently the reason an Egyptian cougar starts pawing him.
 If you had to pick the one most important reason Joseph declined her invitation, which of the following would it be?

 - His master would find out and kill him.